New York Personal Injury Attorneys

 Medical professionals and institutions may also be responsible when unsanitary conditions are the direct cause of a patient’s infection.
 Medical facilities that are not properly cleaned and sterilized have a high risk of leading to patient infections.
 Contaminated medical equipment and instruments can lead to infections as well.
 After surgery, improper wound care may cause infections at the surgical site.

 It is important to have an experienced legal advocate who will thoroughly investigate the cause of your infection.
 Investigations often involve reviewing medical records, looking into facility hygiene and sterilization practices, interviewing witnesses, and hiring medical experts when needed.
-Our law firm has a wealth of resources, and we have relationships with medical experts to help investigate and prove our medical malpractice cases.
+Our New York personal injury law firm has a wealth of resources, and we have relationships with medical experts to help investigate and prove our medical malpractice cases.